BaptisteHubert/mute/Replacing-The-Network-Layer.md

 We fixed this error by referencing the index.js cited in the error message in the process declaration for pm2 (`/usr/local/lib/node_modules/@libp2p/webrtc-star-signalling-server/bin/index.js` instead of using `webrtc-star` directly)

+#### Difficulty to work with a PeerID
+The peerID being a string, and the networkId being typed as a number in the whole mute project represents a problem as we can't use the peerID (it won't work with the Key Agreement Protocol for the encryption parameter of mute)
+To work around this, we are using a map that associates a peerId to its value in a number (for loop on the peerId and using the `charCodeAt()` function)
+This way, we can have a number version of the peerID that can be used in the mute project.
+The original string peerID is mostly used for the dialing part (when we create the multiAddr to dial).

+### 2.5.
+Implement pulsar

 To prove that the network service has been succesfully abstracted, we should implement pulsar as another solution.
 Being able to use it by only setting it up in the environment variable would be interesting.
 It would also serves as a good way of dceoupling pulsar from the code and keep it all tidy in one place.
 #### **MUTE-CORE**